DHTMLX/docs-suite/docs/treegrid/api/treegrid_autowidth_config.md

 # autoWidth

-@short: makes treegrid's columns to fit the size of a treegrid
+@short: Optional.
+Makes treegrid's columns to fit the size of a treegrid

 @signature: {'autoWidth?: boolean;'}